-The first day of the visit, January 21, was carried out at FANC (Federal Agency for Nuclear Control).
-I meet with Mr. Lodewijk Van Bladel, senior expert –special missions and he was with me during hole visit.
+On January 21st, I visited FANC (Federal Agency for Nuclear Control), where I met with Mr. Lodewijk Van Bladel, senior expert –special missions, who accompanied me during the whole visit.

-After submitting to the Head of the Institution, we had introductory discussions how is guaranteed radiation protection in Belgium.
-As well, by health protection Section Manager, An Fremout was provided presentation.
-The main themes were: radiotherapy, nuclear medicin and radiopharmacy, medical x-ray applications, medical and dosimetric survilance of workers, health risk assessment (population), as well actions, provided by FANC: licenses and recognitons, surveillance, incidents and vigilance, regulations, norms, tools, information, training and sensibilisation, research and devepemnt.
+After meeting with the Head of the Institution, we had introductory discussions about how radiation protection is guaranteed in Belgium.
+The health protection Section Manager, A. Fremout gave presentation.
+The main themes were: radiotherapy, nuclear medicine and radiopharmacy, medical x-ray applications, medical and dosimetric surveillance of workers, health risk assessment (population), as well actions, provided by FANC: licenses and recognitions, surveillance, incidents and vigilance, regulations, norms, tools, information, training, research and development.

-We also discussed issues, related to education, training requirements as well issues of compulsory radiation safety education / continuous education - the information was provided on medical education in Belgium in the field of radiation and nuclear medicine by the theme coordinators: Katrien Van Slambrouk - medical x-ray applications, Karen Haest – radiotherapy, Marleen Vandecapelle – nuclear medicin, Thibault Vanaudenhove –inspector-expert dosimetry, Petra Willems –health Risk Assessment.
+We also discussed issues related to education and training requirements, as well as issues of compulsory radiation safety education / continuous education - the information was provided on medical education in Belgium in the field of radiation and nuclear medicine by the theme coordinators: Katrien Van Slambrouk - medical x-ray applications, Karen Haest – radiotherapy, Marleen Vandecapelle – nuclear medicine, Thibault Vanaudenhove –inspector-expert dosimetry, Petra Willems –health Risk Assessment.

-I meet to representative of National institute for Health insurance, which is organization for social security.
-Have been discussed issues regarding planning for medical equipment, such as CT scanners, MRI’s, Pet-CT, Linacs, specific requirements for correct refferals by reffering pysicians, regulation concerning reimbursement of medical procedures, involving ionizing radiation.
-Nevertheless, state institutions (FANC, Insurance Fund, Ministry of Health) cooperate with each other to prevent unnecessary quantities of radiological examinations.
-Created special so-called "Imaging" platform on which these institutions have access to and evaluate the validity of the examination within their competence, and the insurance fund provides for financing.
-This form of supervision resulted in the outcome and the amount of examination was decreased.
+I meet with representative of National institute for Health insurance, which is organization for social security.
+Issues regarding planning for medical equipment, such as CT scanners, MRI’s, Pet-CT, Linacs, specific requirements for correct referrals by referring physicians, regulation concerning reimbursement of medical procedures, involving ionizing radiation have been discussed.
+On the other hand, we discussed how state institutions (FANC, Insurance Fund, Ministry of Health) cooperate with each other to prevent unnecessary quantities of radiological examinations.
+Special so-called "Imaging" platform was created, where these institutions have access to and can evaluate the validity of the examination within their competence, and the insurance fund can provide financing.
+This form of supervision resulted in the decreased amount of examination.

-Detailed presentation on Initiatives of the Belgian medical Imaging Platform (Mr. Nils Reynders-Frederix – secretary of BELMIP) was very interesting, especially information regarding awareness campaign in 2012-2016 (,,Medical images are not family pictures”, Medical images are not holiday pictures”).
-BELMIP -Belgian Medical Imaging Platform is a multi-stakeholder platform including all relevant authorities and representatives of all relevant professional groups (GP’s as typical referrers, radiologists, NM physicians, radiographers, MPE’s,…).
+Detailed presentation on Initiatives of the Belgian medical Imaging Platform given by Mr. Nils Reynders-Frederix – secretary of BELMIP was very interesting, especially information regarding awareness campaign in 2012-2016 (,,Medical images are not family pictures”, Medical images are not holiday pictures”).
+BELMIP -Belgian Medical Imaging Platform is a multi-stakeholder platform, which includesall relevant authorities and representatives of all relevant professional groups (GP’s as typical referrers, radiologists, NM physicians, radiographers, MPE’s, etc.).

-The next day, January 22, was dedicated to general issues of determining the burden of radiation doses.
-Their overall number is increasing yearly, but the specialists consider that the quantitative limit is unreasonable, and if the medical needs are met, their assessment is not as excessive or inadequate (the formula is used: the number of procedures * the dose of patients / the population population = the dose of the dose of the medical examination procedure).
+The next day, January 22, was dedicated to general issues regarding determining the radiation doses.
+Their overall number is increasing yearly, but the specialists consider that the quantitative limit is unreasonable, and if the medical needs are met, their assessment is not excessive or inadequate (the formula is used: the number of procedures * the dose of patients / the population population = the dose of the medical examination procedure).

 We had detailed discussion on application-specific requirements: dental radiology, general radiology, interventional radiology, nuclear medicine diagnostics including hybrid imaging, NM therapeutic applications.
-Discussions will include DRL’s and monitoring of contribution of health care applications to exposure of the population.
+Discussions included DRL’s and monitoring the contribution of health care applications to exposure of the population.

 A visit was organized in a teaching institution - a college Odisee.
-Subject of our meeting in collage was existing legislation (Royal Decree of 22 December 2017 concerning the Professional title and qualification requirements for the Radiographer in Belgium), competences of radiographers and educational program Mrs. Anne Devesse produced presentation about learning curriculums (COURSES and ECTS credits, Educational program Radiographe, bachelor degree, 180 credits, 3 years).
-We visited Training Base as well, equipped with special equipment and specialized manuals for X-ray, CT, mammography, spectr gamacamer an atc.
-In these college students are sent from many countries of all over the world.
+Subject of our meeting in college was existing legislation (Royal Decree of 22 December 2017 concerning the Professional title and qualification requirements for the Radiographer in Belgium), competences of radiographers and educational program.
+Mrs. Anne Devesse gave presentation about learning curriculums (COURSES and ECTS credits, Educational program Radiographe, bachelor degree, 180 credits, 3 years).
+We visited Training Base as well, equipped with special equipment and specialized manuals for X-ray, CT, mammography, spectr gamacamer and etc. The college enrolls students from different countries.

-On 23 of January was devoted to nuclear medicine issues and basic principles of inspection/compliance monitoring.
+23rd January was devoted to nuclear medicine issues and basic principles of inspection/compliance monitoring.